tachtler/dovecot-backup/README.md

 - with automatic deletion of old backup-files
 - and with logging in a growing up log file under /var/log

+On **successful execution** only a LOG file will be written.

+On **error while execution**, a LOG file and a error message will be send by e-mail.

-A more confortable and detaild description is available under following link:
+A more confortable and detailed description is available under following link:

 http://www.dokuwiki.tachtler.net/doku.php?id=tachtler:dovecot_backup_-_skript